Relic (2020 film): Plot

-Sam discovers a hidden passageway to another part of the house.
-She enters but becomes lost as the corridor begins to loop.
+Sam investigates Jamie's hiding place and discovers a hidden hallway to another part of the house.
+She enters but becomes lost and disorientated as the mould covered corridors begin to loop in on themselves.
 Disorientated and afraid, she resorts to screaming and banging on the walls.
 Edna's condition seems to have worsened again; she now glares at Kay mistrustfully, refusing to eat and wetting herself.
-Kay notices that her mother's urine is stained black.
+Kay notices that her mother's urine is stained with mould.
 As Edna bathes, she scratches what was once her bruise but is now rotting black flesh.
-The bathwater overflows and shorts out an electric heater, causing the house's power to go out.
+The bathwater overflows and shorts out an electric heater, causing the house's power to go out, as Edna runs off.
 Sam travels deeper into the corridors.
 The ceilings slope lower, forcing her to crawl.
 She eventually escapes by knocking holes through the mould-covered walls.

-Kay finds Edna, much to her horror, picking at her rotting face with a knife.
-Kay and Sam flee into the passageway when they hear Edna approach.
+Kay follows Edna into the mould covered 'space' of the house and finds her, much to her horror, picking at her rotting face with a knife.
+Kay and Sam flee further into the passageway when they hear Edna approach.
 Edna, now disfigured and physically contorted, crawls towards them.
 Sam and Kay break through the wall and fall into the lounge room, followed by Edna.
 She attempts to pin down Sam before being beaten down by Kay.
-Wheezing, the decaying Edna gestures toward a post-it note on the floor, labelled "I AM LOVED?", and smiles.
-As they escape the house, Kay realises that the walls are no longer rotting and returns to her mother to carry her to bed.
-She finishes peeling away the last remnants of Edna's hair and rotten flesh to reveal a withered rotting corpse, like the one in her nightmare.
+Kay shares a moment before she leaves the decaying Edna, looking at a post-it note on the floor, labelled "I AM LOVED".
+As they escape the house, Kay realises she cannot leave her mum and returns to Edna to carry her to bed, locking Sam outside.
+She finishes peeling away the last remnants of Edna's hair and rotten flesh to reveal a withered mummy-like body, like the one in her nightmare.
 Kay and Sam then lie on the bed with Edna until she peacefully falls asleep.

-The film ends with Sam noticing a very small black bruise on the nape of Kay's neck.
+As they rest Sam notices a small black bruise obscured by her collar as she reaches for it.